Confined space

 A confined space is a space with limited entry and egress and not suitable for human inhabitants.
+Alternative names for a confined space are enclosed space and dangerous space.
 An example is the interior of a storage tank, occasionally entered by maintenance workers but not intended for human occupancy.
 Hazards in a confined space often include harmful dust or gases, asphyxiation, submersion in liquids or free-flowing granular solids (for example, grain bins), electrocution, or entrapment.

 Confined space accidents are of particular concern in occupational safety and health due to the hazards that they pose to the victim and subsequently to a rescue team.
 Confined space training outlines the skills and protocols for safe entry to confined spaces, and includes precautions such as locking and tagging out connecting piping, testing of breathable air quality, forced ventilation, observation of workers in the space, and a predetermined rescue plan with appropriate safety harnesses and other rescue equipment standing by.

 Description

 Although the definition of a confined space varies between jurisdictions, it is generally recognized as a space that: